tissla/opforjellyfin/README.md

 You can choose to either use one of the released versions or build from source yourself.

+For this program to work, you need to have 'git' installed.

 ### [Releases](https://github.com/tissla/opforjellyfin/releases/tag/v1.0.0)

 MacOS / Linux: